midcoast-collective/champions-of-commerce/posts/the-lucky-tiger.md

 masks: true
 masked: true
 ---
-718 Francis St., Shop online, shipping available.
+Vintage store, 718 Francis St., shop in store with masks, online, shipping available.
 Hours are Wednesday-Saturday, 11 a.m. to 6 p.m.